wvulibraries/databases/README.md

 - Rails Global Variable Scopes
 - Forcing An Interface to Write to a File of Configs then setting a rails global that is checked before each server startup.
 The server startup will determine if the setup is needed and should be checked on before_filter.
 If the before_filter doesn't pass then it should show the interface and have the interface show the needed variables.

+# Temporary Development Documentation

-# Scaffold and Generate Commands
+## Scaffold and Generate Commands

-## Base Generated Scaffolds from the Schema
+### Base Generated Scaffolds from the Schema
 - bin/rails generate model AccessPlainText name:text --no-migration

 - bin/rails generate model AccessType name:string --no-migration